thibaultmerle/doe/README.md

 Reference: [Merle et al. (2017)](https://ui.adsabs.harvard.edu/abs/2017A%26A...608A..95M/abstract)

 Goal: `doe` is a command line tool written in Python3 designed to detect and fit (blended) components in cross-correlation function (CCF) of stellar spectra with templates.
-It can also be used directly to detect absorption lines in stellar spectra.
+It can also be used directly to detect absorption lines in normalized stellar spectra.

 ---